tomtzook/frc-learn-docs/guides/implementing-swerve.md

 - `standardGravity`: a physics constant indicating the acceleration Earth's gravity applies on a body.

 The output of this feed foward type is calculated based on the input of _current velocity_ and _wanted velocity_.
-It provides a voltage output to give the motor to _maintain_ to acheive _wanted velocity_.
+It provides a voltage output to give the motor to acheive _wanted velocity_.

 In your `set` method, modify the control of the drive motor such that before setting the motor output you
 - call `feedForward.calculateWithVelocities(currentVelocity, wantedVelocity)`